snickell/universal/README.md

 Similarities:
 - Smalltalk is simultaneously a programming environment and the program being written just like our universal program.
 - A Smalltalk "program" has its real state is not in code, but in a smalltalk image (which contains code!).
 The LLM's context is very similar to a smalltalk image in this regard.
 It contains the instructions you gave it to describe how it works, but also the state of all the objects in its world.
 - Smalltalk programs are built using message-passing between objects as the primary mediator of computation.
-Universal programs also operate on message passing, between the user and between objects we call agents.
+The universal program also operates on message passing, between the LLM and the user, and between the objects we call agents.

 ## Personal Computers, at last